thomastay/Cocktail-ingredients-optimizer/README.md

 # Usage

+You can use the cocktails_list.csv file I've provided, but bear in mind that I've only included alcoholic ingredients.
+The data I've used comes from reddit.
+Link: https://reddit.com/r/cocktails Special Credits to /u/hebug.

 Just run the Python script "Cocktails.py", and what the program does is that it will write one additional file to the folder: cocktailsILP.data

 The program will pause here.
 DON'T CLOSE IT!